afni/afni_doc/background_install/install_instructs/steps_windows10.rst

 More setup tips for Ubuntu+Windows
 ---------------------------------------------

-1. Install Ubuntu terminal fonts as described `HERE
+1. Install Ubuntu terminal fonts as described `under "Bonus: Install the Ubuntu Font for a True Ubuntu Experience" on this page (waaay down)
    <https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/>`_.

 #. | The default profile "use colors from system theme" shows an
      all-black terminal.
-To fix this:
+To adjust this to something nicer:
    | Go to the terminal's menu bar,
    | Select the ``Edit`` tab, then ``Profile``,
    | Turn **off** "use colors ...", and just pick a scheme+palette